Barrett's esophagus: Signs and symptoms

 The risk of developing Barrett's esophagus is increased by central obesity (vs. peripheral obesity).
 The exact mechanism is unclear.
-The difference in distribution of fat among men (more central) and women (more peripheral) may explain the increased risk in males.
+The difference in distribution of fat among men (more central) and women (more peripheral) may explain the increased risk in men.

 Pathophysiology

 Barrett's esophagus occurs due to chronic inflammation.
-The principal cause of chronic inflammation is gastroesophageal reflux disease, GERD (UK: GORD).
+The main cause of chronic inflammation is gastroesophageal reflux disease, GERD (UK: GORD).
 In this disease, acidic stomach, bile, and small intestine and pancreatic contents cause damage to the cells of the lower esophagus.
-In turn, this provokes an advantage for cells more resistant to these noxious stimuli in particular HOXA13-expressing stem cells that are characterised by distal (intestinal) characteristics and outcompete the normal squamous cells.
+This gives an advantage to cells that are more resistant to these corrosive substances.
+In particular, HOXA13-expressing stem cells that are characterised by distal (intestinal) characteristics are able to outcompete the normal squamous cells.